 - 11.1 This Guideline shall take effect from 1 January 2020.
 Subject to paragraph 11.2, an authorized insurer should submit its first ORSA Report to the IA for its financial year ending on or after 31 December 2020. - 11.2 The IA is in the process of developing the regulatory capital requirements under Pillar 1 of the RBC regime ("Pillar 1 RBC Requirements").
 The period between a) 1 January 2020 and b) the date on which the Pillar 1 RBC Requirements come into force and become applicable to authorized insurers, shall be referred to as the Initial Period, for the purposes of this paragraph 11.2 and paragraph 11.3.
-During the Initial Period, an authorized insurer may (in place of paragraph 10.1): - (a) submit its ORSA Report using a valuation date other than its financial year-end date, but in no event more than three months earlier than the financial year-end date; and/or - (b) submit its ORSA Report within six months of the valuation date. - 11.3 Solely for the purpose of preparing the ORSA Report during the Initial Period, instead of using the regulatory capital requirements calculated per the requirements in the Ordinance for inclusion in the ORSA Report, an authorized insurer shall instead use the prescribed capital requirements that were calculated in its response to the most recent Quantitative Impact Study ("QIS Capital Requirements") prior to the valuation date of its ORSA Report and all references to "regulatory capital requirements" as it applies to the ORSA Report in this Guideline shall be deemed as references to the QIS Capital Requirements for ORSA Reports submitted during the Initial Period.
+During the Initial Period, an authorized insurer may (in place of paragraph 10.1): - (a) submit its ORSA Report using a valuation date other than its financial year-end date, but in no event more than three months earlier than the financial year-end date; and/or - (b) submit its ORSA Report within six months of the valuation date; or - (c) as a Hong Kong branch of a company that is required to submit its ORSA report to the home supervisor, submit its ORSA Report to the IA within two weeks after such submission is made. - 11.3 Solely for the purpose of preparing the ORSA Report during the Initial Period, instead of using the regulatory capital requirements calculated per the requirements in the Ordinance for inclusion in the ORSA Report, an authorized insurer shall instead use the prescribed capital requirements that were calculated based on the most recent Quantitative Impact Study ("QIS Capital Requirements"), including updates and clarifications made prior to the valuation date of its ORSA Report and all references to "regulatory capital requirements" as it applies to the ORSA Report in this Guideline shall be deemed as references to the QIS Capital Requirements for ORSA Reports submitted during the Initial Period.